citp/privacy-policy-historical/h/hc/hcl/hclibrary.org.md

-> *The following text is extracted and transformed from the hclibrary.org privacy policy that was archived on 2013-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130628105753id_/http%3A//www.hclibrary.org/index.php%3Fpage%3D464) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hclibrary.org privacy policy that was archived on 2014-12-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141207224832id_/http%3A//www.hclibrary.org/index.php%3Fpage%3D550) for the most accurate reproduction.*

-# Howard County Library - Privacy Statement
+# Howard County Library System - Privacy Statement

 Privacy Statement